The Railway Children Return

 The KWVR and Film Production

-Producers have found the KWVR offers a large range of locations and opportunities in a compact 5-mile line with scenery ranging from inner town industrial to rolling countryside and to wild moorland isolation.
-All this is only 75 mins drive from the television studios at Leeds and Manchester, less than 3 hours by train from London Kings Cross.
+Producers have found the KWVR offers an extensive range of locations and opportunities in a compact 5-mile line with scenery ranging from inner town industrial to rolling countryside and wild moorland isolation.
+All this is only 75 mins drive from the television studios at Leeds and Manchester, and less than 3 hours by train from London Kings Cross.

 Whatever the size of your production – or budget, we can help.
 From an afternoon fashion catalogue, stills shoot with no train to several days of filming with hired-in steam locomotives and Victorian carriages.